poe84it/flux/README.md

 Contributions are welcome in the form of bug reports, feature requests, and code improvements.
 Simply submit a **Pull Request** or start a discussion in **Issues**.

+### Roadmap

+To get an overview of the project's current development stages and future goals, check out our [Roadmap](./docs/roadmap.md).
+The roadmap outlines the features and milestones planned for upcoming releases.

 ## License

 This project is licensed under the **GNU Affero General Public License (AGPLv3)** — ensuring that all modifications and deployments remain open-source.